 In any situation, there is far more than what initially meets the eye.
 Similarly, there is more to the cannabis industry than the breeders, cultivators, and dispensaries which are often in the public eye.
-For a billion-dollar industry, there are many up-and-coming entrepreneurs.
-While the public often limit their definition of the cannabis industry to just those fields, there are many more.
-In fact, what makes up the majority of the cannabis sector is actually ancillary companies.
+While the public often limits their definition of the cannabis industry to just those fields, there are many more involved in it.
+In fact, the majority of the cannabis sector is actually made up of ancillary companies.
 Even better to know is that technical writers can help ancillary companies.

 What are Ancillary Companies?

-So, what exactly are ancillary companies?
-In a general sense, ancillary companies are businesses.
-However, they are businesses that are connected to stockholders, wholesalers, and partners of a central company which support the central company.
-They often do not interact with the development of the product itself.
+In a general sense, ancillary companies are businesses; specifically, they are businesses that are connected to stockholders, wholesalers, and partners of a central company that support the central company.
+They often do not get involved with the development of the product itself.
 Instead, they provide services and machinery to facilitate the central company’s production.
 Regarding the marijuana industry, they are companies or B2Bs that provide support and services to the main business operations within the overall cannabis industry.
-This may include anything from professional services, finances, insurance, equipment, security solutions, real estate, contractors, data platforms, agriculture tech, and so much more.
+This may include anything from professional services, finances, insurance, equipment, security solutions, real estate, contractors, data platforms, agriculture tech, and more.

-The biggest challenge ancillary businesses face is complying with the law.
-This is especially important when cannabis is still illegal on a federal level.
+The biggest challenge ancillary businesses face is complying with the law, especially considering that cannabis is still illegal on a federal level.
 With changing regulations and differences in legalization between federal, state, and local levels, avoiding violations and penalties is like trying to navigate a minefield.
-Even though marijuana is legal in some states, the guideline varies from state to state and is prone to change at any moment.
-Legal issues like these confusing regulations can make it difficult for companies to be successful at a large scale or for an extended period of time.
+Even though marijuana is legal in some states, the guidelines vary from state to state and are prone to change at any moment, and legal issues such as these confusing regulations can make it difficult for companies to be successful at a large scale or for an extended period of time.
 Companies can potentially even face legal and financial ramifications if they do not comply with these regulations.
-This is where technical writers can be extremely helpful for ancillary companies.
+This is where technical writers can be extremely helpful for cannabis ancillary companies.

-Technical writers trained in technical writing and digital communication can help ancillary companies produce accurate and useful documentation.
+Technical writers help ancillary companies by using their training in technical writing and digital communication to produce accurate and useful documentation.
 This documentation can address the various rules, regulations, and services required to operate within the cannabis industry.
 From compliance & regulation policies to license and permit essentials, there are endless ways to improve your company’s communication and security.
 With the assistance of compliance tech writers, they can advise companies on how to conduct their business.
-Similarly, tech writers can help keep companies up-to-date on the most recent regulations.
-This way, they are always in compliance.
+Similarly, tech writers can help keep companies up-to-date on the most recent regulations, ensuring they are always in compliance.

-Also, with the ability and skills to collaborate with SMEs (small- and medium-sized enterprises), a technical writer can tackle any documentation problem in the ancillary market.
-Technical writers can help companies communicate effectively to other audiences or businesses with different laws.
+With the ability and skills to collaborate with SMEs (small and medium-sized enterprises), a technical writer can tackle any documentation problem in the ancillary market.
+Technical writers can help companies communicate ideas and messages effectively to other audiences or businesses with different laws.
 This ensures clarity and comprehension on all ends.
 Technical communicators can also prepare and design human resource documents.
 In addressing training materials needed to ensure the best work practices, they reduce public stigma, which is especially important when working with a substance such as marijuana.